tensorflow/tensorflow/tensorflow/lite/experimental/micro/README.md

 Follow these steps to get the pushbutton yes/no example working on Apollo 3:

-1. Make sure to run the "Getting Started" section before performing the following steps
+1. Make sure to run the "Building Portable Reference Code using Make" section before performing the following steps
-2. Download Apollo3-SDK-2018.08.13 and place in
-    `tensorflow/lite/experimental/micro/tools/make/downloads`.
-This is not yet
-    publicly released, but you can contact ashah@ambiqmicro.com to request a copy.
+2. The Ambiq Micro SDK is downloaded into `tensorflow/lite/experimental/micro/tools/make/downloads` by 'download_dependencies.sh'.
 3. Compile the project with the following command: make -f tensorflow/lite/experimental/micro/tools/make/Makefile TARGET=apollo3evb pushbutton_cmsis_speech_test_bin